 But what does "the child's best interest" mean?
 It may seem straightforward, but the term has a particular meaning in family law.

-Read on to learn more about the "best interests" of the child standard and the factors that courts look to when applying this standard.
+Read on to learn more about the best interests of the child standard.
+The article will explain the doctrine and the factors courts use when applying it.